How Trump Made Special Elections Great Again

 While the circumstances prompting special elections are often colorful, the races themselves rarely capture the public imagination.
 Most folks can tell you why Anthony Weiner left the House in 2011; far fewer recall anything about those who vied to succeed him.
 Remember the thrilling 2015 race to replace Representative Michael Grimm, who spent several months in prison for tax fraud?
 Don’t worry: No one else does either.
 What about the 2013 special to fill the seat of Representative Jesse Jackson Jr., who served a somewhat longer prison term for financial improprieties involving campaign funds?
 Didn’t think so.

 Every now and then, a race manages to cut through the off-season malaise.
 In the January 2010 election to fill the late Teddy Kennedy’s Senate seat, Republican Scott Brown’s shocking win didn’t shuffle the political deck so much as blow it up.
-Brown became Massachusetts’ first GOP Senator since 1972, shattering the Democrats’ filibuster-proof majority, endangering passage of President Obama’s signature health-care bill, and warning Democrats of the rough electoral seas ahead.
+Brown became Massachusetts’s first GOP senator since 1972, shattering the Democrats’ filibuster-proof majority, endangering passage of President Obama’s signature health-care bill, and warning Democrats of the rough electoral seas ahead.

 Likewise, a quirky candidate can energize an otherwise snooze-worthy race.
 Heading into the 2013 run to replace South Carolina Representative Tim Scott (who was ascending to the Senate), everyone assumed the deep-red seat would go to another Republican, so the give-a-damn factor was low.
 But things got juicy when Mark Sanford jumped into the GOP primary, a scant four years after having his governorship consumed by a scandal featuring an extramarital fling that turned him into a national punch line. (“Hiking the Appalachian Trail” will never be the same.)
 Whether South Carolinians would, or should, give Sanford a second chance became a topic of nationwide debate.